finalduty/cis-benchmarks-audit/README.md

   Examples:

-    Run with debug enabled:
-      cis-audit.sh --debug

     Exclude tests from section 1.1 and 1.3.2: cis-audit.sh --exclude "1.1 1.3.2"

-    Include tests only from section 4.1 but exclude tests from section 4.1.1: cis-audit.sh --include 4.1 --exclude 4.1.1
+    Include tests only from section 4.1 but exclude tests from subsection 4.1.1: cis-audit.sh --include 4.1 --exclude 4.1.1

     Run only level 1 tests